 Many remember with nostalgia and excitement their evenings at Le Plaza, the James Bond festivals, the latest international blockbusters and the re-runs of old classics, even if the programme may have left room from time to time for so-called art house films.

 After the blessed post-war period, the crisis and changes in consumer behaviour sounded the death knell for the large cinemas in the city centre.
 Le Plaza went bust in early 2004.
 This marked the beginning of an exciting story about the preservation of the cinema, whose main actors were architectural historians and the cinema-goers who loved the Plaza.
 The cinema was thus classified as a historic monument in 2009, before being declassified again in 2011.
 In 2018 its destruction was scheduled, despite cultural actors, the Swiss Federation of Architects, political figures and the population of Geneva, which kept a strong emotional link with the place, strongly appealing to protect it.
 This powerful popular movement, notable for its scope and duration, certainly contributed to safeguarding the cinema.

-“The affection the people of Geneva have for this place is very strong, as shown by how all rallied to save it,” says Marc Maugué, Secretary General of the Foundation.
-“We considered the cinema deserved to be protected.
-After checking with the Canton and the City of Geneva to ensure that the purchase was of interest to the cultural life of the city, we went ahead,” he goes on.
+“The attachment of the Genevans for this place is very powerful, as shown by the strong mobilization to save it.” says Marc Maugué, Secretary General to the Foundation.
+“We considered that the Plaza deserved to be protected.
+After making sure with the Canton and the City of Geneva that this purchase was of interest to the cultural life of the city, we went ahead.“

-On 18 December 2019 the State Council of Geneva decided to once again classify the cinema as a historical monument and in 2020, the Plaza Foundation was created with the aim of renovating the cinema and creating an ambitious cultural and film centre.
+On December 18, 2019, the State Council of Geneva decided to reclassify the Plaza as a historical monument, and in 2020, the Plaza Foundation was created with the aim of renovating the cinema and creating an ambitious cultural and film center.